wiwihere/wiwi-bot/bin/README.md

 Easiest way to proces todays logs.
 Just double click it.

 ## upload_from_url.cmd
-Paste dps.report urls to `bin\urls.txt`.
-Each report should be on a new line, dont add comma's space other other charcters than the urls.
+To add already uploaded logs to the database, paste the dps.report urls to `bin\urls.txt`.
+Each report should be on a new line, dont add comma's space or other characters than the urls.
+Finally run the .cmd.

+## copy_logs.cmd
+Copy all logs of selected date from the `DPS_LOGS_DIR` (default arcdps output) to the `ONEDRIVE_LOGS_DIR`.
+Setup the dirs in the `gw2_database\bot_settings\.env`.

 # Utilities